In conjuction with

 Submission link through EasyChair: click here

 Paper submission is double-blind electronic only through EasyChair.
 The DML-ICC workshop invites authors to submit original and unpublished work.
-Papers should not exceed 6 pages in IEEE double-column format, including figures, tables, and references.
+Papers should not exceed 6 pages in ACM double-column format, including figures, tables, and references.
 Up to 2 additional pages might be purchased upon the approval of the proceedings chair.

 All manuscripts will undergo a double-blind review process and will be reviewed and judged on correctness, originality,technical strength, rigour in analysis, quality of results, quality of presentation, and interest and relevance to the conference attendees.
 The submitted document should not include author information and should not include acknowledgements, citations or discussion of related work that would make the authorship apparent.
 Submissions containing author identifying information may be subject to rejection without review.